AVSystem/developer-zone/docs/Coiote_IoT_DM/Quick_Start/Visualize_device_data.md

 To start collecting data to be displayed for a widget on your Dashboard, you need to set an observation on a resource.
 In this tutorial, we'll be visualizing temperature records of the **Sensor value** `/5700/` resource belonging to the `/3303/` **Temperature** object.

 !!! note
     Data model objects that support adding widgets range from `/502/` to `/65534/`.
+By default, the data is stored for 30 days.
+The storage retention period can be changed in the **Domain configuration** view.

 0. Go to the **Device Center** of a connected device in your domain and click the **Data model** tab.
 0. In the list of objects, expand the **Temperature** `/3303/` object and click the **eye** icon in the **Operations** column.